60 Second Lemon Law Assessment™

 This page has been written, edited, and reviewed by a team of legal writers following our comprehensive editorial guidelines.
 This page was approved by Attorney Craig A. Kahn, who has more than 20 years of legal experience in lemon law.

-That sinking feeling when your new car’s “check engine” light comes on again is all too familiar for ...
+That sinking feeling when the “check engine” light flicks on again for the same issue is a clea...

 Stuck with a defective car in Ohio?
 State Lemon Laws protect you.
 Get a refund, replacement, or cash settlement.
 Learn your rights today!